reproducing-research-projects/BugsInPy/report/meat.md

 In \Cref{tab:unmodified-reproduction}, the results we can get are:

-- **Error**: Some part of the installation of the software environment needed to test the bug failed.
+- **Error (Err)**: Some step in the installation of the software environment needed to reproduce the bug failed.
-- **Both-pass**: Both versions pass; we would expect the buggy version to fail.
+- **Both-pass (B-pass)**: Both versions pass, although we would expect the buggy version to fail.
-- **Both-fail**: Both versions fail; we would expect the fixed version to pass.
+- **Both-fail (B-fail)**: Both versions fail, although we would expect the fixed version to pass.
-- **Expected**: The buggy version fails, and the fixed version passes.
-We consider _only_ these bugs, "reproduced".
+- **Expected (Exp)**: The buggy version fails, and the fixed version passes.
+We consider _only_ these bugs as actually "reproduced".

-In that table, for each project, we show the raw count and percentage of outcomes for all bugs in that project.
+The table shows, for each project, the raw count and percentage of outcomes for all bugs in that project.
-The last row shows the raw count and percentage of outcomes for all bugs in the dataset.
+The last, summary row shows the raw count and percentage of outcomes for all bugs in the BugsInPy dataset.

-\begin{mdframed}
-\textbf{RQ2.} We were able to rescue 85\% of the non-reproducible cases in the original BugsInPy, resulting in a total reproduction rate of 95\%.
-\end{mdframed}

 \begin{table}[htbp]
 \centering
-\caption{Reproduction of bugs in BugsInPy, after rescuing}
+\caption{Reproduction of bugs in BugsInPy after rescuing}
 \label{tab:rescued-reproduction}
 \scriptsize
 \begin{tabular}{lrrrrr}
-Project   &  Err &    Bth-pass &  Bth-fail &      Exp &          Total \\
+Project   &  Err &    B-pass &  B-fail &      Exp &          Total \\
 \midrule
 PySnooper & 1 (33\%) & 0 (0\%) & 1 (33\%) & 1 (33\%) & 3 (100\%)\\
 ansible & 0 (0\%) & 0 (0\%) & 0 (0\%) & 18 (100\%) & 18 (100\%)\\